 BAMF Style is continuing Car Week with the second grand American convertible from the automotive golden era – the 1963 Cadillac Series 62 owned by Tony Montana in 1983’s Scarface.
 Ironically, we first see this Caddy while Tony is actually shopping for a different luxury car, the silver 1979 Porsche 928 4.5L that he adds to his growing collection.

 The ’63 Caddy convertible is clearly Tony’s favorite, though, driving it to show off his status even though Elvira pointedly tells him:

 What’d He Wear?

-The jacket also has 3-button cuffs, long double rear vents, straight flapped hip pockets, and a welted breast pocket for Tony’s display handkerchiefs.
-When he goes car shopping, he wears a cream-colored silk handkerchief in the pocket.
-The red handkerchief he wears during his arrest perfectly matches his red silk shirt worn for the occasion.
+The jacket also has 3-button cuffs, long double vents, straight flapped hip pockets, and a welted breast pocket for Tony’s display handkerchiefs.
+When he goes car shopping, he wears a cream-colored silk pocket square in the pocket.
+The red kerchief he wears during his arrest perfectly matches his red silk shirt worn for the occasion.

 The ’80s-ness of it all extends to his large-fitting low rise suit trousers which have a flat front and plenty of room throughout the hips.
 The side pockets are slanted, and there is a jetted pocket on the right rear.
 The slightly flared bottoms are plain-hemmed with a full break.

 Tony wears a thin brown leather belt with a small gold squared claw-style buckle through the trousers’ slim belt loops.

 With both outfits, Tony wears a pair of tan sueded leather shoes with raised heels and pointed cap toes.
 His socks also appear to be tan or cream, although they’re rarely seen under the full break of the trouser legs.